in3rtial/ift6561_simulation_stochastique/notes/cours1.md

 can then be converted to other distributions (Poisson, exp, geom, ...).

-- real life RNG are usually deterministic algorithm that produce periodic seequences
+- real life RNG are usually deterministic algorithm that produce periodic sequences
 - well-designed ones simulate random variables well enough
 - physical (thermal noise) signals can also be used to acquire random numbers